huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 9-1 - Begun the wood pen project

-9-3 - Glued wood pen pieces togeher and waited for them to dry until the next day
+9-3 - Glued wood pen pieces together and waited for them to dry until the next day

-9-5 - We drilled a hole through the two wooden pieces that we glued together and then put the metal shaft in the hole with super glue
+9-5 - We drilled a hole through the two wooden pieces that we glued together, and then put the metal shaft in the hole with super glue

 9-8 - Sanded down the sides of the pen and then started to turn it